 Pharmacovigilance Inspections: Veterinary

-Product-related pharmacovigilance inspections are primarily focused on product-related pharmacovigilance issues, including product-specific activities and documentation, rather than a general system review.
+• Product-related pharmacovigilance inspections: these are primarily focused on particular products and any supporting documentation, rather than a general system review.
 Some aspects of the general system may still be examined as part of a product-related inspection (e.g. the system used for that product).

-Pharmacovigilance inspections may be performed on a routine basis or may be scheduled in response to a request from another department or committee of the HPRA where there is a specific cause for concern with respect to compliance with guidelines or regulations.
-A request for a routine or triggered inspection may also be received from Committee for Veterinary Medicinal Products (CVMP).
+Pharmacovigilance inspections may be performed by the HPRA on a routine basis or may be scheduled in response to a specific request where there is a cause for concern with respect to compliance with guidelines or regulations.
+A request for a routine or triggered inspection may be initiated by the European Medicines Agency.